-As long as you can show a legally acceptable change in circumstances, you may be able to completely terminate your obligation to make alimony payments, unless the order was made non-terminable at the time it was issued.
+As long as you can demonstrate a legally acceptable change in circumstances, you may be able to fully terminate your obligation to make alimony payments, unless the order was made non-terminable at the time it was issued.
 Conditions that may warrant a termination include:

 – A decrease in your income that is out of your control, such as serious illness

-- You are over 65 and want to retire
+– You are over 65 and wish to retire

 – Your former spouse has increased their income